 Soft skills are defined as a combination of personality traits, personal attitudes, people skills, social abilities, communications, and emotional and social intelligence.
 These skills don’t depend on traditional acquired knowledge – they are intangible yet extremely important in the workplace.

 Soft skills define you as a person.
 The stronger your soft skills are, the more likely you are to get along with your coworkers and be a better teammate.
 These skills can be worked on and developed.

-Some of the most important soft skills include:
+Here are the top 7 most important soft skills to have:

 Sometimes employees focus only on hard skills like knowing programs and procedures, and they aren’t aware that their soft skills are lacking.
 In this case, training materials on soft skills can be useful.
 HRDQ has Team Adventure Series games that help all team members grow their soft skillset.

 These survival simulations show participants the importance of group process skills such as making decisions under pressure, and then the simulation helps them acquire those skills.
 Groupthink (seeking one decision without putting effort into discussing it) is the biggest stumbling block to effective decision making.
 These games allow participants to discuss alternative scenarios before making a decision; thus working on their problem-solving, communication, and critical thinking skills.

 Learn more about one of our best selling Groupthink activities here: